graph-part/graph-part/README.md

 `--no-moving`           |`-nm`  | By default, the removing procedure tries to relocate sequences to another partition if it finds more within-threshold neighbours in any.
 This flag disallows moving.
 `--remove-same`         |`-rs`  | This here is the inverse of removal_type (has default True), not sure what it does TODO `--nucleotide`          |`-nu`  | Use this flag if the input contains nucleotide sequences.
 By default, assumes proteins.
+`--triangular`          |`-tr`  | Only compute triangular of the full distance matrix.
+Twice as fast, but can yield slightly different results if an alignment has two different solutions with the same score, but different identities.

 **Parameters passed to `needleall`**
 Long                    | Alternative (original name) | Description